Infant and Child Nutrition

 K1.

-Critically examine the role of health care practitioners in the promotion and support of breastfeeding
+Critically examine the role of health care practitioners in promoting and supporting breastfeeding and optimal nutrition within a family-centred care framework.

 K2.

-Evaluate the relationship between nutrition and the health status of infants and children
+Evaluate the relationship between nutrition and the health status of infants and children, integrating contemporary research to inform practice.

 Skills: